Travel, Meals & Entertainment Expenses

 - The return of any unused monies from cash advances.

 Domestic includes travel within the fifty United States, its territories and possessions as well as Canada.
-Domestic travel which is included in an awarded budget is generally allowable provided it supports the project, follows the rules of the University and, in addition if it is federally funded, travel must adhere to the Government’s requirements as defined in OMB Circular A-21, section 48.
+Domestic travel which is included in an awarded budget is generally allowable provided it supports the project, follows the rules of the University and, in addition if it is federally funded, travel must adhere to the Government’s requirements as defined in OMB 2 CFR §200.474.

-All travel on sponsored projects using a Drexel University credit card requires the submission to Office of Research of a Drexel Travel Expense Reimbursement Report or a Drexel University College of Medicine Travel Reimbursement Report.
+All travel on sponsored projects using a Drexel University credit card requires the submission to the Office of Research of a Travel Expense Reimbursement Report.